 It can also be used to thicken soups and sauces.

-When substituting potato flour for garbanzo bean flour, use half as much potato flour as you would garbanzo bean flour.
+When substituting potato flour for garbanzo bean flour, use half as much potato flour as you would garbanzo bean flour - and for similar thickening roles, see potato starch substitutes for thickening.

 5 - Tapioca Flour